-The BHA will allow the owner to collect a security deposit amount up to the amount of the contract rent for one month.
+The PHA will allow the owner to collect a security deposit amount up to amount of the contract rent.

 When the tenant moves out of a contract unit, the owner, subject to state and local law, may use the security deposit, including any interest on the deposit, in accordance with the lease, as reimbursement for any unpaid tenant rent, damages to the unit, or other amounts owed by the tenant under the lease.